Your attention matters to me

 Like any customer acquisition method, advertising has a growth curve, and what it delivers is tied to your budget and your business growth curve.

-Create a congruent customer experience from the words on your page, your newsletter, Facebook group, essentially every touch point.
+Create a unified customer experience from the words on your page, your newsletter, your Facebook group, and every touch point.

 There is no shortage of people trying to grab my attention, but very few earn it.

-If you’re like me, then you want to earn a reader’s attention and trust so you can determine if you have something to offer them.
+If you’re like me, you want to earn a reader’s attention and trust to determine if you have something to offer them.

 I want to help you figure out as quickly as possible if this is the place for you and if I can help you smash through the roadblocks between you and your great publishing company.